 The color red can also be applicable to a workplace setting.
 The natural and subconscious bias can help improve management effectiveness and enforce ideas during group interactions.
 However, keep in mind that this is not magic; color choices will not suddenly transform everything around you, but wearing red or blue may impact others’ perceptions of you to help you achieve your goals.

 In 2009, Ravi Mehta and Juliet Zhu showed that if you work in a red chromatic atmosphere, you will be more productive, with a Cartesian thought process.
 On the other hand, if you need to be creative or generate new ideas, choose a blue chromatic atmosphere5.

-Overall, red is associated with leadership, power, and superiority and can improve productivity in the workplace, and blue is associated with intelligence and promotes honesty and creativity in the workplace.
+Overall, red is associated with leadership, power, and superiority and can improve productivity in the workplace, and blue is associate with intelligence and promotes honesty and creativity in the workplace.

 While the presence of color in your environment can impact the workplace, so does the lack of color!
 In fact, working in offices with a neutral chromatic atmosphere, like gray, will increase the risk of burnout by 15% and decrease productivity by 12%6.

 Do not panic.
 You do not need to arrive at your desk tomorrow with a can of paint and a brush to improve your working conditions.
 You can start with small simple steps, like changing your computer wallpaper according to the task you need to perform.
 See the chart below to select the appropriate color.

 ||Communication, decision making